michael-allen99/ALLEN_WDI_AE2/documentation.md

 * The ease of navigation and use of the application design
 * Colour Scheme

-A lot of respondents answered N/A for their least favourite aspect of the application, however one common answer was in contradiction to those that said they liked the red colour scheme.
+A lot of respondents answered N/A for their least favourite aspect of the application, however, one common answer was in contradiction to those that said they liked the red colour scheme.
 A lot of people seemed to be against it, stating that it represents danger or doesn't seem professional for an educational application.
-Going forward into the final implementation, the colour scheme was kept as red to fit into Solent's current colour scheme, however it should be noted that within a fully functioning prototype, functionality to allow for universities to add their branding and colour schemes to the application could be implemented.
+Going forward into the final implementation, the colour scheme was kept as red to fit into Solent's current colour scheme, however, it should be noted that within a fully functioning prototype functionality to allow for universities to add their branding and colour schemes to the application could be implemented.

 ## Implementation